Niue Assembly

 The Niue Assembly or Niue Parliament (Niue Fono Ekepule) is the legislature of Niue.
 It consists of 20 members; 14 representatives of the villages and 6 elected on a common island-wide roll.
 Members are directly elected by universal suffrage, and serve a three-year term.
-Niue follows the Westminster system of government, with the Premier elected by the Assembly and the Cabinet drawn from it.
+Niue follows the Westminster system of government, with the prime minister elected by the Assembly and the Cabinet drawn from it.

 History

 The Assembly is descended from the Island Council established under the Cook Islands Act 1915.
 This was disbanded in 1959 and reconstituted as the Assembly, which was successively granted greater control.
 The Assembly assumed full law-making power within the constitution upon self-government in 1974.

 The Assembly is physically located in Alofi.

 Speaker of the Assembly

 The Assembly is presided over by a Speaker, elected by its members from outside their ranks.
 If a member of the Assembly is elected Speaker, they must resign their seat.
+A majority of 11 is required to elect a speaker.
 The Speaker does not vote in proceedings, and does not enjoy a casting vote.

-The current Speaker is Hima Douglas.
+The current speaker as of 2026 is Billy Talagi.